8 Deployment Platforms Compared: Which Ships Fastest in 2026?

 Pros

-- +Easy migration for teams already using DigitalOcean droplets
+- +Easy migration for teams already using DigitalOcean droplets and managed databases

-- +Predictable monthly costs per component
+- +Predictable monthly costs per component without surprises during bandwidth spikes

-- +Built-in monitoring and alerting dashboards
+- +Built-in monitoring, alerting dashboards and log aggregation per service

-- +Auto-scaling up to 10 containers on Professional plans
+- +Auto-scaling up to 10 containers on Professional plans with horizontal replication

 Cons